cdpxe/NELphase/documentation/README.md

 NELTool was currently used to perform experiments for the following scientific projects:

-- Testing how a new type of active warden, a so-called *dynamic warden*, performs in terms of combating NEL-capable covert channels.
-The publication appeared in the top-journal *Future Generation Computer Systems* (impact factor 4,6x), cf. (Mazurczyk et al., 2019).
+- **Invention of a Dynamic Warden**: Testing how a new type of active warden, a so-called *dynamic warden*, performs in terms of combating NEL-capable covert channels.
+The publication appeared in the A-journal *Future Generation Computer Systems* (FGCS, impact factor 4,6) as (Mazurczyk et al., 2019).

 If you used NELTool for your experiments, let me know and I am happy to link your research here.